slickplaid/node-slack-mailgun/README.md

 - [dropped](https://documentation.mailgun.com/user_manual.html#tracking-failures)
 - [delivered](https://documentation.mailgun.com/user_manual.html#tracking-deliveries)

+## Tests

+Should be available next release.

 ## Honey-Do List

 - Utilize the real time notification API for Slack.
 Webhooks are soo 2010.
 - Send emails from Slack through Mailgun to the user that received the email by responding to a message in Slack.
 That'd be cool.
 - Expand upon security of replay attacks and other possible security issues using Mailgun's webhooks.
+- Rate limiting sending to Slack 1/sec using [node-rate-limiter](https://github.com/jhurliman/node-rate-limiter)

+## Contributing

+Submit a pull request and add your name to the list below

+- This could be you!